kevinbrennanIO/python-networking/README.md

 # python-netwoking

 A collection of notes that I have currated on basic Python programming.
-Much of the content contained in this repo has come from following along with [https://www.udemy.com/python-programming-for-real-life-networking-use/](Python3 Networking Programming)
+Much of the content contained in this repo has come from following along with [Python3 Networking Programming](https://www.udemy.com/python-programming-for-real-life-networking-use/)

 ## Getting Started